agateownz/w2encdec/README.md

 # w2encdec

-This is a simple Node.JS N-API Addon for encoding/decoding the MMORPG W2 packets
+This is a simple Node.JS N-API Addon for encoding/decoding the packets of MMORPG WYD2

 ## Depends